puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/updating-installation-parameters/readme.md

 Parameters of the installed devices can be displayed using a GET request on the node.
 It is necessary to use the right topology.
 It should return the current node settings.
 See the following examples:

+!!!
+By default, both NETCONF and CLI topologies have the password parameter encrypted.
+This can be changed in the corresponding yang schema by adding/removing the extension flag "frinx-encrypt:encrypt".
+!!!

 **CLI node**
 ```bash
 curl -X GET \